United Kingdom

 Urban and Garden Hedgerows

-In urban areas, hedgerows serve as natural barriers that provide privacy, improve air quality, and support urban biodiversity.
-Hedgerow species for urban settings need to be compact, manageable, and adaptable to smaller spaces.
+In urban settings, hedgerows serve as green sanctuaries.
+They provide privacy, improve air quality, and support urban biodiversity, all while fitting into smaller spaces.

 Double Row Planting